psu13/mutable-hakyll/posts/aieeek.md

 Basically, "you don't need all those pesky nerds who you do not understand".
 You can just abstract them away.
 Fuck you.

+This nonsense has always made me mad.
+It's been making me mad for more than 40 years now.
-As you noticed, the one thing that piece is missing is the anger.
-My anger is about the fact that even after more than 50 years of history people in this god forsaken industry (both normals _and_ the nerds) seem to have so little clue about what the nature of the problems we try to solve with computers _actually_ is.
+My anger is about the fact that even after all these decades of history people in this god forsaken industry (both normals _and_ the nerds) seem to have so little clue about what the nature of the problems we try to solve with computers _actually_ is.
 What it _actually_ is:

 > Combining the _technical_ understanding of how the dumb machines and their equally dumb software stacks work with the _social_ understanding of what the people who want to use the dumb machines to do something smart actually want the machine to do.

 You cannot write and deploy software [without this understanding in your brain](./brainless.html) and expect it to work well for anyone.
 But the constant idiotic